dheerajinampudi/ai-architect/README.md

 ### TODO

-- [ ] Need toimprove prompt inputs
+- [ ] Need to improve prompt formation
-- [ ] Need to format the output into code formats
+- [ ] Need to format the output into relevant formats
 - [ ] Need to add AI Role dropdown
 - [ ] Need to add User Role dropdown
 - [ ] Need to add Task Type dropdown